phulin/bean-hccs/README.md

 ```

 The script follows this rough plan (list skips some steps):
+- Ascend Sauceror/Wallaby.
+No pet needed if you have Pizza Cube, as the script will pizza for fam equipment.
+You can take the statuette if you want to save a turn.
 - Eat 4 This Charming Flan to get enough adventures to coil wire.
 - TEST: Coil Wire (60 turns).
 - Get available XP buffs: Synthesis, Inscrutable Gaze.
 Make meatcar and tune moon to Blender for simple candy at Gno-Mart.